veritrans/vtweb-opencart/README.md

 4. Import the `token.sql` file into your _Opencart_ shop database.

-6. In your _Opencart_ admin area, enable the Veritrans plug-in and insert your merchant details (Merchant ID and Merchant Hash Key)
+6. In your _Opencart_ admin area, enable the Veritrans plug-in and insert your merchant details (Merchant ID and Merchant Hash Key for v1 OR Server_key for v2)

 7. Login into your Veritrans account and change the following options: